JuliaIBPM/ImmersedLayers.jl/README.md

 You might want to install that, too, to follow the examples.

 ## References

-[^1]: Eldredge, J. D. (2021) "A method of immersed layers on Cartesian grids, with application to incompressible flows," arXiv:2103.04521.

 [1] Eldredge, J. D. (2021) "A method of immersed layers on Cartesian grids, with application to incompressible flows," [arXiv:2103.04521](https://arxiv.org/abs/2103.04521).